herrera-ignacio/cybersecurity-handbook/vulnerabilities/csrf/README.md

 ### SOP

-Fortunally PUT/DELETE inter-origin and cross origin requests __won't be executed__ by modern web browsers thanks to __SOP__ restrictions, that is enabled by default unless the target web site explicitly opens up cross-origin requests from the attacker's (or everyone's) origin using CORS:
+Fortunally PUT/DELETE inter-origin and cross origin requests __won't be executed__ by modern web browsers thanks to __SOP__ restrictions, that is enabled by default unless the target web site explicitly opens up cross-origin requests from the attacker's (or everyone's) origin using CORS.

 ```txt
 Access-Control-Allow-Origin: *
 ```

+Additionally, origins can use custom HTTP headers when sending requests to themselves but cannot use custom headers when sending requests to other origins.

 ### CSRF Token / Synchronizer Token Pattern (STP)